tempname11/WorkingTitle4/notes/refactoring.md

 ## annoyances
 - Move ad-hoc inline constants to uniform or at least `common/constants.glsl` :MoveToUniform
-- The directory `src/task` should not be there. tasks should be where they logically belong.

 ## resource granularity
 - go through graphics_render and see if any of Vulkan objects really need Own or Use.